DayuanTan/AI-TensorFlow-Blockchain-Certificate/Blockchain_Foundations_and_Use_Cases/module3_blockchain_in_use/module3.md

      - it's ready-made.
    - Use your own public blockchain
      - need to ensure a robust set of consensus mechanisms are in place to keep the blockchain secure

+# Lesson 4: Implications of Blockchain on Business

+Centralized databases
+- to store and process vast amounts of data
+- power organizational functions such as finance, human resources, marketing, sales, operations, and more
+- problems
+  - be prone to attacks from external and internal actors, as they have a single point of failure that even the best cybersecurity fails to protect
+  - hacks of Yahoo, Equifax, and Target

+Decentralized databases
+- problems
+  - siloed,
+  - inefficient, and
+  - inconsistent,
+  - making it difficult to share accurate data internally, and externally,
+  - slowing down transaction times, and
+  - failing to provide a single verifiable source of truth on data for multiple parties to agree on

+Blockchain
+- data can be stored and automatically replicated and shared across a network of databases
+  - This network is transparent and verifiable, allowing anyone that is signed into it to see a single source of truth on current and historical data.
+  - It also improves the efficiency, accuracy, and speed of transactions, minimizing disputes, and the need for intermediaries.
+  - the distributed architecture of the blockchain is more resilient, reducing the ability for hacks to happen as there is no single point of failure.
+- Use cases
+  - supply chain
+    - Provenance of assets become a verifiable, traceable, and auditable, creating transparency throughout the lifecycle of a supply chain.
+  - medical industry
+    - The medical industry personal ownership of medical records that can be used universally at the person's discretion.
+  - music industry
+    - Music ownership and distribution, where creators are not exploited by intermediaries, and receive direct compensation for their work
+  - Internet of Things
+    - blockchain is used as a means to connect and audit IoT machine to machine transactions

+Questions need to be considered before using blockchain
+- Are there multiple parties, or entities that need to interact with one another?
+- Do certain parts of the business rely on central agents that are acting as intermediaries?
+- Is there absence of trust, and a transaction, or business process?
+- Are there assets that need provenance in tracking?
+- Finally, what part of the business can be automated, and put into a smart contract?

+Example - payments in the financial service industry
+- from the moment that it's swiped, to when the transaction is finally settled, there are multiple intermediaries, and steps that drive high transaction costs, and inefficiencies and processing it.
+This is why it can take up to three or more days from a transaction to go from pending to finalized.
+- By implementing blockchain technology as payment rails, a financial services business can dramatically speed up transaction times as it removes many intermediaries.
+It can drive down the costs of transactions, and there are reduced operational costs and risks.

+every industry
+- businesses will gain many benefits by implementing blockchain technology:
+  - improved record keeping of data on disconnected systems,
+  - personal ownership of data and digital assets,
+  - easy access to shared or historical data,
+  - real-time auditing of activities on a system,
+  - trusted attestations on unknown parties to create assurance,
+  - automation of a paper-based multi-step proces
+  - s, ability to remove intermediaries from a business process,
+  - tokenize assets that can be traded on public or permissioned chains
+  - integrations with other emerging technologies such as artificial intelligence, and the Internet of Things.